PerfectlySoft/PerfectDocs/guide/StORM-Insert.md

 In addition to the `.save()` method, StORM provides access to a more granular set of `.insert` functionality.

-This can be used to more rapidly insert larger number of rows without having to populate each property in advance.
+This can be used to rapidly insert larger number of rows without having to populate each property in advance.

 It is also worth noting that StORM's `.save` functions are effectively convenience functions for `.insert`.